Late 19th to Early 20th Century Villa Suburbs Zone

 Summary of Dominant Character

 This zone is characterised by the development of housing for purchase by the middle classes.
-These properties were built as semi-detached or detached properties and display less uniformity than those built either in the ‘Grid-Iron Terraced Housing’ or ‘Early to Mid 20th Century Private Suburbs’ character zones.
-Most properties generally afford some level of gardens to both the front and rear of the property, the gardens generally aspiring to some degree of landscaping.
+Properties were built semi-detached or detached and display less uniformity than those built either in the ‘Grid Iron Terraced Housing’ or ‘Early to Mid 20th Century Private Suburbs’ character zones.
+Most properties generally have some level of garden to both the front and rear, the gardens generally aspiring to some degree of landscaping.
 Streets are often lined with trees and building densities are generally low.
 The majority of the properties in this zone were developed from the mid 19th century to around 1930.
-The zone includes two major open spaces - Town Field, a large recreation ground crossed by straight tree-lined avenues; and Elmfield Park, characterised by geometric flowerbeds and curving avenues in addition to tennis courts and bowling greens.
-Both of these recreational landscapes were created by municipal re-landscaping of existing green spaces depicted on the 1930 25 inch-to-the-mile OS plan of the area.
+The zone includes two major open spaces: Town Field, a large recreation ground crossed by straight tree-lined avenues; and Elmfield Park, characterised by geometric flowerbeds and curving avenues in addition to tennis courts and bowling greens.
+Both of these recreational landscapes were created by municipal re-landscaping of existing green spaces depicted on the 1930 25 inch-to-the-mile OS map.

 Photo © 2007 Microsoft + © 2007 Blom